 The BOMA Story

-When drought descends on these districts, the livestock herds die, leaving families with no food, no cash, and no practical means of earning an income.
+When drought descends, livestock herds die, leaving families with no food, no cash, and no practical means of earning an income.
 While the men travel farther and longer in search of grazing terrain, the women and children are left in the villages, often for as long as six months.
 With little hope of employment beyond menial labor, like hauling water or gathering firewood, they are forced to beg for credit and rely on humanitarian food aid to survive.
-Meanwhile, the region has become increasingly dangerous, as ethnic groups clash in armed conflicts over limited natural resources.
 Lekuton saw impending catastrophe.
-Kathleen agreed—and she wanted to help.
-That same year, she founded The BOMA Fund (d.b.a.
-The BOMA Project since January 2011) and registered it as a 501(c)(3) nonprofit organization.
+Kathleen agreed—and wanted to help.
+That same year, she founded The BOMA Fund (now d.b.a.
+The BOMA Project) and registered it as a 501(c)(3) nonprofit organization.